 Tin

 tentsis released with a little puff of breath as tʰ, while the second isn't.
-We can hear the difference if we listen, but we don't normally pay any attention to it.
+We can hear the difference if we listen carefully, but we don't normally notice it.

 Ts in

-tentshave in common is that both “count as” forms of one English phoneme, t: the phonetic space between them is never used for telling English words apart (so English‐speakers learn to disregard it).
+tentshave in common is that both are forms of one English phoneme, t: the phonetic distance between them is never used for telling English words apart (so anglophones learn to disregard it).
 The difference between

-dents, on the other hand, is that the first begins with t and the second with a voiced d – a subtle phonetic distinction that English does recognise as phonemically significant.
+tents, on the other hand, is that the first begins with a voiced d and the second with a voiceless t – a subtle phonetic distinction that English does recognise as phonemically significant.

 Norwich, quarter, valleyed.